This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Using a highlighting cap isn’t perfect.

-Those with thick, curly hair might not benefit from using a cap.
+Those with thick, curly hair might not benefit from using it.

 This is because it might be too hard to pull hair out of the cap.

-Another con of using a cap instead of foils is that it can be difficult to highlight the lower part of your hair, like the strands by your nape.
+Another con of using a cap instead of foils is that it can be difficult to highlight the hair on the back of your head, like the strands by your nape.

 How To Highlight Your Own Hair With A Cap

-Technically, you can buy a dye kit and the cap separately, but you’ll save more money if you buy them as a set.
+Technically, you can buy the dye and cap separately, but you’ll save time and money by purchasing them as a set.

 One kit that I highly recommend is the L’Oreal Paris Frost and Design Cap Hair Highlights Kit.

-The kit comes in two colors: Champagne which is perfect for blondes, and Caramel for brunettes looking to lighten up their color.
+The kit comes in two shades: Champagne, ideal for blondes, and Caramel, perfect for brunettes wanting to lighten their hair color.

-The dye comes in L’Oreal’s non-drip cream formula that makes it less messy to work with.
+The dye features L’Oreal’s non-drip cream formula, making it much less messy to apply.

-You’ll also have the cap, some gloves, and a mixing tray to put together your dye.
+You’ll also receive gloves, a cap and a mixing tray for preparing your color.

 Recommended Post: What Does Hair Toner Do To Highlights?